-Table A2 shows that subsidies in our exercise (which is a mixed exercise of 2011 prices with 2010 quantities, and only for some products or segments among them) was more than 5.9 billion dollars (close to 1% of GDP).
-This is a very large amount if it is compared either with energy excises (is 37% larger that the amount collected through excises on all goods) or even with total fiscal revenues (that also include VAT).
-Argentina has a structure of uniform (VAT) taxes, non uniform excises and implicit (in price distortions) subsidies that collects in our exercise 2.5 billion dollars.
-Looking at the non-Ramsey excises case, the combination of re-pricing and tax rebalancing due to the reorientation towards ERT will produce a large increase of fiscal revenues of more than 11 billion dollars, or more than 1.8% of GDP.
-This is shared in similar parts by the elimination of subsidies and the collection of excises.
-Total fiscal revenues increase in more than 5 billion dollars, or more than 60%.
+Table A2 shows that subsidies in our exercise (which is a mixed exercise of 2011 prices with 2010 quantities, and only for some products or segments among them) was more than 5.9 billion dollars (close to 1 percent of GDP).
+This is a very large amount when compared with either energy excises (37 percent larger than the amount collected through excises on all goods) or even total fiscal revenues (which also include VAT).
+Argentina has a structure of uniform (VAT) taxes, non-uniform excises and implicit (in price distortions) subsidies that in our exercise collects 2.5 billion dollars.
+Looking at the non-Ramsey excises case, the combination of repricing and tax rebalancing due to the reorientation towards ERT will produce a large increase in fiscal revenues of more than 11 billion dollars, or more than 1.8 percent of GDP.
+This is accounted for equally by the elimination of subsidies and the collection of excises.
+Total fiscal revenues increase by more than 5 billion dollars, or more than 60 percent.
 As expected, Ramsey taxes have an additional impact on revenues.
 Again, we do not consider the theoretical revenue collected on biomass as assume that taxes will not be collected.